SAP/karma-ui5/README.md

 ## About
 This Karma plugin helps testing your UI5 projects.

-Please refer to the [UI5 Testing Developer Guide](https://openui5.hana.ondemand.com/#/topic/7cdee404cac441888539ed7bfe076e57) for information on writing tests for your project.
+Please refer to the [Testing](https://openui5.hana.ondemand.com/#/topic/7cdee404cac441888539ed7bfe076e57) section in the UI5 Developer Guide for information about writing tests for your project.

 **Note:** This project has been renamed from `karma-openui5` to `karma-ui5` with the v1.0.0 release.
 For upgrade information, see the [Migration Guide](./docs/migrate-v1.md).